Invoice Item Types Explained

 Inventory Part Item

-Use inventory part items to represent materials or parts you buy, track as inventory, and then resell.
+Use Explaining the inventory part type in detail. to represent materials or parts you buy, track as inventory, and then resell.
 Through inventory part items, you can keep track of how many items remain in stock after a sale, how many items you have on order, your cost of goods sold, and the value of your inventory.

 Non-Inventory Part Item